Check out the most recent article about 3PL Trends in 2021

 2019 was a big year in logistics.
-One major trend continued as the leader in ecommerce logistics Amazon increased their in-house logistics capacities considerably.
-Plus with global parcel delivery expected to pass the 100 billion mark in 2020, and consumers expecting 1-hour deliveries, 2020 is bound to be a busy year.
-Here are some top third-party logistics (3PL) trends predicted in the logistics industry in 2020.
+However, it pales in comparison to 2020 which has seen the coronavirus pandemic pushing ecommerce revenue to record 20% of retail sales in the US, creating havoc on the global supply chain.
+Additionally, a major trend continued as the leader in ecommerce logistics: Amazon increased their market share and invested heavily in their in-house logistics capabilities.
+With global parcel delivery expected to pass the 100 billion mark in 2020, and consumers expecting 1-hour deliveries, 2020 is bound to be a busy year.
+Here are the top third-party logistics (3PL) trends predicted in the logistics industry in 2020.

 1. The Rise of Robotics

-Data from the Robotic Industries Association estimates that between 2019 and 2021, 485,000 units of logistics robots will be sold in total, rising at a rate of 18% compound annual growth rate (CAGR).
+Data from the Robotics Industries Association estimates that between 2019 and 2021, 485,000 units of logistics robots will be sold in total, rising at a rate of 18% compound annual growth rate (CAGR).
+The adoption of robotics in 2020 was accelerated due to the coronavirus as 3PLs leveraged robots to manage the increase in ecommerce demand without compromising the the safety of their employees.

 These collaborative robots—often called cobots—have the ability to guide warehouse associates around facilities with instructions on what to pick.
 As temporary workers become increasingly scarce, this could usher in a shift toward relying on robots to handle tasks such as quality checking and pack out.